Sancta nomina is Latin for “holy names,” and that’s what you’ll find here! Welcome to the wide and wonderful world of Catholic naming. 🙂

 I started collecting names and name books long before I was married.
 I used one to pick my Confirmation name (my first chance to choose a name for an actual real-life person!
 My pick: Jacinta, after one of the Fatima children.
 The aforementioned best friend and I had made a pilgrimage to Fatima with the Blue Army sisters the summer we turned fourteen, during which I experienced the conversion from faith-of-my-parents to faith-of-my-own and became filled with a zeal that still sustains me, lo these twenty-plus years later.
 It was a meaningful choice.
 Plus, Jacinta’s an amazing name).
 I used several books, plus websites and online discussion forums and conversations with friends and loved ones, to help my husband and I name our children.
 There are few things I love better than a good name discussion, especially with parents who, like me, employ a Catholic sensibility when considering baby names.
 And so: this blog.

-I know it’s silly and/or strange for me to freely discuss the names of others’ children and not reveal my own, but due to various factors my boys will need to be pseudonymed here.
+I know it’s silly and/or strange for me to freely discuss the names of others’ children and not reveal my own, but due to various factors my boys will need to be pseudonymed here (except my youngest, whose name my husband was okay with me sharing).
 Lest you expect any less, be assured each of these was carefully chosen to mimic the feel of the names we actually chose for our babies; I believe you will have a good sense of our naming taste after reading this list:

 And our baby in heaven, who I believe was a boy; we named him Ignatius.